genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 Within `security` there is a further range of functions you can call in order to configure the username and password authentication.
 These are detailed below.

 ## authentication
-The `authentication` function is used to define Which authenticator implementations will be used.
+The `authentication` function is used to define which authenticator implementations will be used.

 ### LDAP
 Within the scope of the `authentication` function, you can insert an `ldap` block in order to define connections to one or more LDAP servers.